Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Actual Causality

-\citeauthor{wright_causation_1985}'s NESS test is based on three main principles which are formalised in Definition \ref{def:direct_NESS}: (i) sufficiency of a set, (ii) weak necessity of the conditions in that set, and (iii) actuality of the conditions. (i) In this definition, the sufficient set is the partial state $W$.
-More precisely, given the directionality embedded in Section \ref{sec:Modele} semantics, we have causal sufficiency that \citeauthor{wright_ness_2011} differentiates from logical sufficiency \citep{wright_ness_2011}: `The successional nature of causation is incorporated in the concept of causal sufficiency, which is defined as the complete instantiation of all the conditions in the antecedent of the relevant causal law'.
-Moreover, this definition introduces the constraint of necessity and sufficiency minimality which has been proven to be essential for regularity theories of causation \citep{wright_ness_2011,baumgartner_regularity_2013,andreas_regularity_2021}. (ii) Definition \ref{def:direct_NESS} formalises weak necessity by subordinating necessity to sufficiency achieving that \citep{wright_ness_2011}: `a causally relevant factor need merely be necessary for the sufficiency of a set of conditions sufficient for the occurrence of the consequence, rather than being necessary for the consequence itself'.
+\citeauthor{wright_causation_1985}'s NESS test \citep{wright_causation_1985} is based on three main principles which are formalised in Definition \ref{def:direct_NESS}: (i) sufficiency of a set, (ii) weak necessity of the conditions in that set, and (iii) actuality of the conditions. (i) In this definition, the sufficient set is the partial state $W$.
+More precisely, given the directionality embedded in Section \ref{sec:Modele} semantics, we have causal sufficiency that \cite{wright_ness_2011} differentiates from logical sufficiency: `The successional nature of causation is incorporated in the concept of causal sufficiency, which is defined as the complete instantiation of all the conditions in the antecedent of the relevant causal law'.
+Moreover, Definition \ref{def:direct_NESS} introduces the constraint of necessity and sufficiency minimality which has been proven to be essential for regularity theories of causation \citep{wright_ness_2011,baumgartner_regularity_2013,andreas_regularity_2021}.
+The minimality of $C$ condition ensures that weak necessity and minimality of C at $t_i$ is applied to all elements in the set.
+In other words, it excludes the possibility to have in $C$ an occurrence of event that has not occurred in one of the time points of the decreasing sequence $t_1,\dots,t_k$. (ii) Definition \ref{def:direct_NESS} formalises weak necessity by subordinating necessity to sufficiency achieving that \citep{wright_ness_2011}: `a causally relevant factor need merely be necessary for the sufficiency of a set of conditions sufficient for the occurrence of the consequence, rather than being necessary for the consequence itself'.
 It is worth mentioning that the condition $S^{\chi}(t_i)\not\vDash W_i$---intuitively expected when referring to necessity---is included in the minimality condition by the case where $C'= \varnothing$, thus $S^{\chi}(t_i) = S^{\chi}(t_i) \triangleright \varnothing \not\vDash W_i$. (iii) The actuality of the conditions is assured by the use of actual occurrence of events, which is implied by the presence of $E^{\chi}(t_i)$ in $C(t_i) = C\cap E^{\chi}(t_i)$.